 Method 1: classification is determined on the profile of the best 60 credit passed at Level 5 and the best 120 credits passed at Level 6:

-Method 2: classification is determined on the profile of the best 120 credits at Level 6:
+Method 2: classification is determined on the profile of the best 120 credits at Level 6: (for most students, these will be modules from your final year of study):

 I’m doing a top-up – how does it work for me?